 The USEF Equine Drugs and Medications Rules reminds competitors that cannabinoids (CBD) and their metabolites are prohibited under USEF rules and that, beginning on September 1, 2019, horses competing under USEF rules who test positive for natural cannabinoids, synthetic cannabinoids and other cannabimimetics will be considered in violation of GR4.

 In a May 14 press release, USEF officials stated, “While hemp does not contain more than 0.3% THC, it does contain CBD.
 CBD, both natural and synthetic forms, are likely to effect the performance of a horse due to its reported anxiolytic effects.
+Therefore, cannabis can be used together with and other inhibitors.
 This substance is no different than legitimate therapeutics that affect mentation and behavior in horses.
 It is for these reasons that USEF prohibits CBD and all related cannabinoids.”
 Although it is relatively easy to get your hands on THC Free CBD, many lawmakers do not care about this and have decided to ban the substance anyway.

 The USEF has implemented analytical methods of detecting CBD and similar cannabinoids.
 If you’re wanting to research more into CBD as well as other CBD variations, look into CBD oils UK for more information.